-As you may have noticed, bank mortgage rates are almost always higher than those of a mortgage broker.
-That is because mortgage brokers have access to rates from multiple banks and credit unions, as well as insurance and trust companies, so they can essentially "shop around" for you.
-Brokers also receive discounts from lenders based on the high volume of their business, which they then pass along to you.
+As you may have noticed, bank mortgage rates are almost always higher than those of mortgage brokers.
+That is because mortgage brokers have access to rates from multiple banks and credit unions, as well as insurance and trust companies.
+That means they can shop around for you.
+Brokers also receive bulk discounts from lenders based on the high volume of their business that they can pass along to you.

 As a result, it’s unlikely that a bank will post a lower rate than a mortgage broker.
 However, if you present the lowest market rate to your bank as part of the negotiation process, they may offer to match it.
 That said, we don’t recommend pitting the banks and brokers against each other to compete for your business.
 What we do recommend is comparing broker mortgage rates and bank mortgage rates alongside each other, and deciding which offer is best for you.

 Whether you're considering using a bank or broker, a variable or fixed mortgage rate, or a one to a 10-year term, we can help.
 Our tools find the best mortgage rates for every category and type of lender, personalized to you.
 Our goal at Ratehub.ca is to give Canadians the best mortgage experience from online search to close.
 This means offering Canadians the mortgage tools, information and articles to educate themselves, allowing them to get personalized rate quotes from multiple lenders to compare rates instantly and providing them with the best online application and offline customer service to close their mortgage all in one place.